agonzalezp2/RAG-Testing/README.md

+This code was developed as part of the AI Solution Architect delivered by ELVTR

 # I. Installing the Capstone Rag Application
 This brief guide is for installing the `capstone_rag.py` application.
 This process will also install the `rag_test_driver.py` application.